alessiofrittoli/crypto-cipher/README.md

 <summary>Returns</summary>

-Type: `Promise<void>`
+Type: `Promise<Cph.Stream.Hybrid.DecryptReturnType>`

-- A new Promise that resolves when hybrid decryption is complete.
+- A new Promise that resolves when Key IV extraction completes returning an object containing:
+  - a new instance of `crypto.Decipher` allowing you to add listeners to the `decipher` decryption process.
+  - the actual `decrypt` callback that must be called and awaited in order to start the decryption process.

 </details>